ALU Primer

 Left Shift (Logical Shift Left - LSL)

 A left shift operation moves all bits in a binary number a certain number of places to the left.
 Empty positions on the right are filled with zeros.
-Each left shift effectively multiplies the binary number by 2.
+For unsigned fixed-width values, each left shift effectively multiplies the number by 2 as long as no significant bit is shifted out of range.

 Example: Original: 0101 (5) Left Shift: 1010 (10)